input-output-hk/essential-cardano-content/content/glossary/constitutional-convention.md

 image_text: ""
 ---

-The Cardano Constitutional Convention event will occur in Buenos Aires in 2024 as part of the journey towards a ratified Cardano constitution.
+The Cardano Constitutional Convention event occurred in Buenos Aires and Nairobi, in December 2024 as part of the journey toward a ratified Cardano constitution.

 Constitutional conventions exist to discuss and define a draft constitution, which will be proposed for an on-chain vote.